 St Vincent’s Hospital Melbourne (SVHM) is part of St Vincent’s Health Australia and a leading teaching, research and tertiary health service which employs more than 6,500 staff across 18 sites throughout Melbourne.
 SVHM provides a diverse range of adult clinical services including acute medical and surgical services, sub-acute care, medical diagnostics, rehabilitation, allied health, mental health, palliative care, correctional health and community residential care.
 SVHM is one of Australia's leading Catholic not-for-profit healthcare providers.

-St Vincent’s Hospital Melbourne (SVHM) has a strong commitment and reputation in supporting and fostering postgraduate training.
+St Vincent’s has a strong reputation and is committed to supporting and fostering postgraduate training.

 SVHM provides a well- supported environment for trainees undertaking the RACP PREP program.
 The hospital is accredited as a level 3 hospital by the RACP and has a structured and comprehensive training program providing individual support for all trainees.
 SVHM has an outstanding reputation over many years for success in the RACP examinations.